Eggshell isolated it, an ivory wall. Egg-whites pulsed with its subtle heartbeat. The sunny yolk warmed its joints.

 “Then we’ll make it quick,” said Dan.
 “I wager my Eternity-Card against your entire box and every soul inside it.”

 Dan was fixed on Anihilato’s six shining eyes.
-He could not even breathe.
+He couldn’t even breathe.

 “I’ve got you now, monk.”